 How to create an image of a virtual machine or VHD

-If you want to create a copy of your existing Linux VM for backup or debugging, or upload a specialized Linux VHD from an on-premises VM, see Upload and create a Linux VM from custom disk image.
+To create a copy of your existing Linux VM for backup or debugging, or to upload a specialized Linux VHD from an on-premises VM, see Upload and create a Linux VM from custom disk image.

-You need an Azure VM created in the Resource Manager deployment model using managed disks.
-If you haven't created a Linux VM, you can use the portal, the Azure CLI, or Resource Manager templates.
+An Azure VM created in the Resource Manager deployment model that uses managed disks.
+If you haven't yet created a Linux VM, you can use the portal, the Azure CLI, or Resource Manager templates.
 Configure the VM as needed.
 For example, add data disks, apply updates, and install applications.

 Step 1: Deprovision the VM

-You deprovision the VM, using the Azure VM agent, to delete machine specific files and data.
+First you'll deprovision the VM by using the Azure VM agent to delete machine-specific files and data.
 Use the

 -deprovision+user parameter on your source Linux VM.
 For more information, see the Azure Linux Agent user guide.
 This process can't be reversed.

-In the SSH window, type the following command:
+In the SSH window, enter the following command:

 sudo waagent -deprovision+user

-Only run this command on a VM that you intend to capture as an image.
-It does not guarantee that the image is cleared of all sensitive information or is suitable for redistribution.
-The +user parameter also removes the last provisioned user account.
-If you want to keep account credentials in the VM, just use -deprovision to leave the user account in place.
+Only run this command on a VM that you'll capture as an image.
+This command does not guarantee that the image is cleared of all sensitive information or is suitable for redistribution.
+The

 Enter y to continue.
 You can add the